snwagner777/EconomyPlumbing/replit.md

 - **Admin Panels:**
   - Page Metadata management displays actual default SEO values (e.g., "Water Heater Services | Economy Plumbing") instead of generic "Default" placeholders, showing what title/description each page currently uses when no custom metadata is set.
   - Success Stories admin includes collage reprocessing tool to regenerate all existing collages with AI focal point detection for improved photo positioning
-  - Manual Focal Point Editing: All photos (CompanyCam, Google Drive, imported) and success story before/after images support manual focal point adjustment via click-to-set interface.
-Manual focal points override AI detection for precise subject positioning in collages and featured images.
+  - Drag-to-Position Collage Editor: Success story before/after images use an intuitive drag-based interface where admins can drag images around within the collage preview to precisely position the main subject.
+The preview shows exactly how the image will appear in the final collage, with full 0-100% focal range support and touch/pointer compatibility.
+Manual positioning overrides AI detection for precise control.

 ### Backend
 - **Framework & API:** Express.js with TypeScript, providing RESTful API endpoints.